 PROFILE

 Nationally recognized expert in the Americans with Disabilities Act (ADA) and section 504 of the Rehabilitation Act.
 Sought-after speaker.
 Oversaw the first generation of ground-breaking Federal accessibility standards.
-Key member of task force for current ADA regulations.
+Key member of task force for the 1991 ADA regulations.
 Spearheaded and managed the litigation and investigation program of the Department of Justice (DOJ) under the ADA and section 504, achieving compliance through landmark litigation, settlements, and education.
 Created DOJ’s first disability rights unit and certification program, a national law center for deaf persons, and the enforcement and regulation arms of the Federal Access Board.

 ADA ONE, LLC